open-rcp/rcp/docs/build_scripts.md

 1. Checks for Rust installation and installs/updates as needed
 2. Configures Rust toolchain with rustfmt and clippy
-3. Installs OpenSSL using Chocolatey if available
-4. Installs CMake if needed
-5. Sets up environment variables for OpenSSL
+3. Sets up environment variables for OpenSSL
-6. Verifies project dependencies
+4. Verifies project dependencies

 ### Linux/macOS Setup Scripts